sparkfunX/Artemis_Global_Tracker/Software/examples/README.md

 how to send Iridium Short Burst Data (SBD) messages and monitor the ring channel for new messages.
 Example16 contains the code for the full GlobalTracker.

+If you don't want to use the Arduino IDE, you can upload the examples using the [Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI) instead.
+You will find the binary files in the [binaries folder](../../binaries).

 **Example1 - Blink** powers up the tracker and blinks the white LED (connected to D19).

 **Example2 - Bus Voltage** demonstrates how to read: the battery (bus) voltage; the internal VCC voltage; the Artemis internal temperature; the VSS (ground) voltage.